saint-germain/planetas_datos/README.md

 The following sections explain how to use the scripts for processing simulation data.

-### If using repo locally

-- Clone this repo (planetas_data)
-- Choose a .zip (say `properyam.zip`) that is already in the repo (and was added after 11-04-17, older .zip files might not be complete for the pipeline to work properly)
-- Use a py27 environment (I know, I know)
-- Type in your terminal `sh pipeline.sh properyam` or whatever your .zip filename prefix is.
-Note: do not include the .zip portion.
-- Your processed data and simulation info is now in the `/properyam/` folder (or whatever the name of your .zip filename prefix is).
-- Raw data will be in finalresults.csv (containing info on all the planets).
-- Reduced data (containing consolidated info on each system) will be in terrestrial.txt and giant.txt.
-The corresponding header is in header.txt.
-This format is not ideal but it was requested by my student.
+### Using filtered.zip

-- In filtered.csv there will be 3 csv files (no perturbation, low perturbation, and high perturbation) with the following columns:
+- In filtered.zip there will be 3 csv files (no perturbation, low perturbation, and high perturbation) with the following columns:

 | Column Name   | Meaning       | Importance (*)  | Initial parameter? |